angular/components/guides/v15-mdc-migration.md

   and placeholders interchangeably.

 * By default, MatFormField still reserves exactly one line of space below the field for hint or error text.
-The new subscriptSizing setting (available as an Input and via the MAT_FORM_FIELD_DEFAUlT_OPTIONS injectable) allows changing this behavior to always match the size of the text.
+However, there is a new option `@Input() subscriptSizing: 'fixed'|'dynamic'`.
+When this setting is set to `fixed` (default), the form-field reserves enough space in the layout to show one line of hint or error text.
+When set to `dynamic`, the form-field expands and contracts the amount of space it takes in the layout to fit the error / hint that is currently shown.

 * The text inside `<mat-hint>` is larger and darker in order to meet W3C text guidelines.